aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`lapsvdusv`               Computes the singular value decomposition a real or complex rectangular matrix.
 :doc:`ldl`                     Computes the L and D factors of the LDL factorization of a real symmetric matrix.
 :doc:`ldlp`                    Computes LDL decomposition with row pivoting of a symmetric matrix.
-:doc:`ldlsol`                  Computes Solves the system of equations LDLTx = b using a matrix factorized by ldlp.
+:doc:`ldlsol`                  Computes Solves the system of equations :math:`LDLTx = b` using a matrix factorized by :doc:`ldlp`.
 :doc:`lu`                      Computes LU decomposition with row pivoting (real and complex matrices).
-:doc:`lusol`                   Computes Solves the system of equations LUx = b.
+:doc:`lusol`                   Computes Solves the system of equations :math:`LUx = b`.
 :doc:`norm`                    Computes one of several specified matrix norms, or a vector p-norm.
 :doc:`null`                    Computes orthonormal basis for right null space.
 :doc:`null1`                   Computes orthonormal basis for right null space.
 :doc:`orth`                    Computes orthonormal basis for column space x.
 :doc:`pinv`                    Generalized pseudo-inverse: Moore-Penrose.
 :doc:`pinvmt`                  Generalized pseudo-inverse: Moore-Penrose.
-:doc:`powerM`                  Computes the power n of a matrix A, as the matrix product of n copies of A.
+:doc:`powerM`                  Computes the power n of a matrix A, as the mathematical equivalent of the matrix product of n copies of A.
 :doc:`qqr`                     QR decomposition: returns Q1 and R.
 :doc:`qqre`                    QR decomposition: returns Q1, R and a permutation vector, E.
 :doc:`qqrep`                   QR decomposition with pivot control: returns Q1, R, and E.